usefulparadigm/vim-autosession/README.md

 	set g:autosession_file = 'something.vim'

 You can also specify various **sessionoptions** in your .vimrc file as usual.
-The full description of options can be referenced by typing `:help sessionoptions` command on you Vim.
+The full description of options can be referenced by typing `:help sessionoptions` within you Vim.

 	set sessionoptions=blank,buffers,curdir,tabpages,winpos,folds